virio-andreyana/data-science-for-esm/data-science-for-esm/cntnt13_build_YO_content.md

 ## Create a new fork

 :::{note}
-Before forking this repository please have the following in mind: in the `Create a new fork` pop-up menu, deselect the default **Copy the `main` branch only** option.
+Before forking this repository please have the following in mind.
+In the `Create a new fork` pop-up menu, deselect the default **Copy the `main` branch only** option.
 By doing so, you will reduce further branch creation.

 <img src='https://github.com/open-energy-transition/data-science-for-esm/raw/stanford/data-science-for-esm/_images/img03_fork_option.png' alt='default' width='80%'/>
 :::